Man looking upset because his wallet is empty

 Cutting Expenses to the Bone

-Image Credit: Cast Of Thousands via Shutterstock.
+Image Credit: SpeedKingz via Shutterstock.

 When you are first creating your zero-based budget, you may realize the numbers are upside down.
 This means you don’t have enough money left at the end of the month to save, pay off debt, or even cover your basic living expenses.